Stolen Picasso Discovered After 20 Years

 — Arthur Brand (@brand_arthur) March 26, 2019

 Dora Maar, who was born Henriette Theodora Markovitch, was a French photographer and painter born in 1907.
 She was Picasso’s companion from 1936 to 1943.
-Picasso painted the portrait in 1938, and it reportedly stayed in the his home until he died in 1972.
+Picasso painted the portrait in 1938, and it reportedly stayed in his home until he died in 1972.
 The artwork is believed to be worth $28 million.

 The fate of the masterpiece is now in the hands of an unnamed insurance company, which will decide what to do with it.

 This is not the first time Brand has recovered stolen artwork.
 In 2016, he was able to locate a missing Salvador Dali painting.
-He also managed to get his hands on two bronze horse sculptures commissioned by Adolf Hitler that were believed to have been destroyed in the Second World War, the Independent reported.
+He also managed to get his hands on two bronze horse sculptures commissioned by Adolf Hitler that were believed to have been destroyed in World War II, The Independent reported.

-Brand does not consider himself any kind of hero.
+Brand, however, does not consider himself any kind of hero.
 He is in the business of advising art collectors.
 However, that changed after he unintentionally invested in forgeries in 2002.
 After that experience, he became involved with authorities and started helping them look for forgeries and smugglers.